Scarlet fever

 • drinking cool fluids

-• eating soft foods to ease a sore throat
+• eating soft foods if you have a sore throat

-• using calamine lotion or antihistamine tablets to stop itching
+• using calamine lotion or antihistamine tablets to ease itching

 How long scarlet fever lasts

-Scarlet fever lasts for around a week.
+Scarlet fever lasts for around 1 week.

-If you do not take antibiotics,you can spread the infection for 2 to 3 weeks after symptoms start.
+If you do not take antibiotics,you can spread the infection for 2 to 3 weeks after your symptoms start.

-Important - if you or your child has scarlet fever, stay away from nursery, school or work for 24 hours after taking the first dose of antibiotics.
+Important - If you or your child has scarlet fever, stay away from nursery, school or work for 24 hours after taking the first dose of antibiotics.

 Is scarlet fever dangerous?